Website Load Time Statistics [INFOGRAPHIC]

 In 2019, that is completely unacceptable.
 53% of mobile site visitors abandon a page that takes longer than 3 seconds to load.

-We’ve created an infographic to highlight the statistics (embed code is at the bottom of the post).
+We’ve created an infographic to highlight the statistics of website load time (embed code is at the bottom of the post).

 Page speed is one of the most overlooked and yet most important factors in customer attention, retention, and ultimately, converting browsers to buyers.
 Ensuring that you’re taking measures to increase page speed or reduce lag can be the difference between failure and success.Krista Seiden